-1. Warmer At Night Is OK: During the night time hours you don't require the same level of conscious cool.
-Try turning your AC down (so it is running less) during your sleep hours or an hour or two before bed.
+1. Keep the AC Lower at Night: During the night you don't require the same level of conscious cool.
+Try turning your AC down (so it is running less) during your sleep hours or, if your unit has one, utilize the "sleep mode" which lowers the output on a timer.

 2. Use Window or Portable Units: If you aren't into cooling your whole home, try using a portable unit to cool just the area you'll be working in.
 They use up to 50% less energy than a larger central air unit would to cool off the same space.